 Configure environment security

-Common Data Service (CDS) for Apps uses a role-based security model to help secure access to the database.
+Common Data Service uses a role-based security model to help secure access to the database.
 This topic explains how to create the security artifacts that you must have to help secure an app.
 The user roles control run-time access to data and are separate from the Environment roles that govern environment administrators and environment makers.
 For an overview of environments, see Environments overview.

 Assign security roles to users

 Security roles control a user’s access to data through a set of access levels and permissions.
 The combination of access levels and permissions that are included in a specific security role sets limits on the user’s view of data and on the user’s interactions with that data.